elenderg/PAL-1000/instruções de compilação.md

 `Privatize the rider.`
 `Move the rider (compiler rules).`
-`If the rider's token is not "to", abort with "I think that there semi-colon is misplaced." and the original rider; exit.` `Put the original rider's token's first into the routine's routine body's first.` `Put the original rider's token's last into the routine's routine body's last.` `Move the original rider (compiler rules).`
+`If the rider's token is not "_to", abort with "_I think that there semi-colon is misplaced._" and the original rider; exit.` `Put the original rider's token's first into the routine's routine body's first.` `Put the original rider's token's last into the routine's routine body's last.` `Move the original rider (compiler rules).`